 Paralegals in Ontario have a special status.
 Ontario is the only province in Canada in which paralegals can represent clients in small claims court, and before certain tribunals.

 They are legally allowed to practice several areas of law, including immigration, provincial matters, landlord and tenant disputes, labour law, and certain criminal matters.

-If you're interested in practising law, but don't want to spend years at university and law school, a paralegal diploma is an ideal gateway to a rewarding legal career.
+If you're interested in practicing law, but don't want to spend years at university and law school, a paralegal diploma is an ideal gateway to a rewarding legal career.

-Think you might take the leap and embark on paralegal training this year?
+Think you might take the leap and embark on paralegal training?
 Wondering if now is a good time to start your diploma?

 1. There is steady demand for paralegals in Ontario

-Fresh paralegal grads can still expect to compete for top positions at law firms (and for private clients), but the availability of jobs looks promising for anyone considering training this year.
+Freshly graduated paralegals can still expect to compete for top positions at law firms (and for private clients), but the availability of jobs looks promising for newcomers to the field.

-2. You can earn a paralegal diploma in Ontario in just 12 months
+2. You can earn a paralegal diploma in just 12 months

 Looking for a quick training path to begin your legal career?
 A paralegal diploma is probably your best bet.
 While some universities offer two or four year programs, there are fast-track options at colleges that allow students to finish paralegal training in just 12 months.